nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 already has the room being inserted, and if it does not, it will insert the room.

-The inheritance from `Command` allows `Logic` to deal with and manipulate polymorphic `Command` objects without dealing with the specific implemetations of each `Command` object.
+The inheritance from `Command` allows `Logic` to deal with and manipulate polymorphic `Command` objects without dealing with the specific implementations of each `Command` object.

 ##### Execution pathway
 The diagram below details how the user's command to add a room propagates through the system to eventually add a room.